 Psychoanalysis and the Small Screen examines the impact of cinema closures and the shift to small-screen consumption on our aesthetic and subjective desires during the COVID-19 pandemic from a Lacanian perspective.
 The chapters in this text hold a unique focus on the intersections of film, ...

 Lacan and Capitalist Discourse explores the political and theoretical connections between the Covid-19 Pandemic and Capitalism, unravelling the direct consequences of Lacan's thesis of so-called "Capitalist Discourse”.
 Jorge Alemán provides an account of neoliberalism, its mechanisms to produce ...

 August 02, 2023

 In Speculating on the Edge of Psychoanalysis, Pablo Lerner questions, and takes a step beyond, the prevailing paradigm of Lacanian psychoanalysis and its emphasis on the sovereignty of language and jouissance.
 Arguing for the existence of a primordial real void outside and independent of language,...

 May 31, 2023

 Schizostructuralism draws together insights from psychoanalytic, structuralist, and Marxist theory, and the divisions and antagonisms that both underpin and distinguish them, to form a new psychoanalytic system.
 Working through the key concepts and methods in these fields, Daniel Bristow describes ...

 By Daniel Adleman, Chris Vanderwees

-Psychoanalysis and the New Rhetoric: Freud, Burke, Lacan, and Philosophy's Other Scenes is an innovative work that posits the fields of psychoanalysis and rhetoric into reciprocal dialogue.
-It explores the rhetoric of psychoanalysis and the psychoanalytic aspects of rhetoric, and discusses what ...
+Psychoanalysis and the New Rhetoric: Freud, Burke, Lacan, and Philosophy's Other Scenes is an innovative work that places the fields of psychoanalysis and rhetoric in dynamic resonance with one another.
+The book operates according to a compelling interdisciplinary conceit: Adleman provocatively ...